parallel-forecast/AI-dict/README.md

----
-layout: default
-title: Home
-nav_order: 1
-description: "The **Technical AI Forecasting Resolution Dictionary** is a set of standards and conventions for precisely interpreting AI and auxiliary terms."
-permalink: /
----

 # Scalable, collaborative resolution standards
-{: .fs-9 }

-The **AI Forecasting Resolution Dictionary** is a set of standards and conventions for precisely interpreting AI and auxiliary terms.
+The [**AI Forecasting Resolution Dictionary**](https://parallel-forecast.github.io/AI-dict/) is a set of standards and conventions for precisely interpreting AI and auxiliary terms.
-{: .fs-6 .fw-300 }

-[Browse the Dictionary](/AI-dict/docs/dictionary){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Contribute](#contributing){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---